MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/monitor-dpm.md

 **Use an external SMTP mail provider to configure email for DPM**

-DPM supports using an external mail provider without a relay agent using the Basic authentication and Port 587 for secure SMTP using your email (username@contoso.com) and password.
+DPM supports an external mail provider without a relay agent using the Basic authentication and Port 587 for secure SMTP with your email (username@contoso.com) and password.

 >[!NOTE]
 >Microsoft 365 SMPT no longer supports Basic authentication.
 For more information, see [Deprecation of Basic authentication in Exchange Online](https://learn.microsoft.com/exchange/clients-and-mobile-in-exchange-online/deprecation-of-basic-authentication-exchange-online).